jimmarq/cyfunbook/3080_encryption__how_https_works/submission.md

-# Encryption: How Https Works
+# Encryption: How HTTPS Works

+## Reflection

+Should governments be given a master key that lets them unlock HTTPS traffic?
+Justify your position.